avirus/sacc1/README.md

 How I can install required components?
-   If you don't has it installed download MySQL, Apache, PHP and install it how it describes in their README files. latest version you can find at [http://sacc.westural.ru] or [www.security.perm.ru] (most materials on RUSSIAN)
+   If you don't has it installed download MySQL, Apache, PHP and install it how it describes in their README files. latest version you can find at gihub - https://github.com/avirus

 This software used code originally developed by following teams:
 Samba Team (http://www.samba.org/)